ceramicstudio/js-composedb/website/docs/api/commands/cli.composite.md

 ### `composedb composite:compile`

-creates a runtime representation of the composite and saves it in given path(s)
+Creates a runtime definition of the composite and saves it in given path(s).

+You will need the runtime definition to configure your ComposeDB Client.
+You can find a detailed guide on how to configure a ComposeDB Client [here](../../../docs/client-setup.mdx)

 ```
 USAGE